Life of a Truck Driver

 The life of a truck driver is much different today than it was just 10 or 20 years ago.
 Back in the 1980’s, many drivers spent weeks, if not months, on the road away from home.
 The trucks they operated were uncomfortable and prone to service issues on a fairly regular basis.
 And while the lifestyle has always been a great way to see the country and receive a good pay, today’s professional truck driver has it better than ever before.

-While there are still opportunities to be on the road for as long as you like, many drivers are now opting for localized routes that allow them to spend more time at home.
+While there still many truck driving job opportunities to be on the road for as long as you like, many drivers are now opting for localized routes that allow them to spend more time at home.
 Driver retention is important to every major trucking company.
 Dispatchers, route managers and drivers all work together to create effective driving opportunities.
 This means you can have a high-paying career that allows you to make a great living and get time at home too.

 In addition to improvements in driver scheduling, the technology has greatly improved.
 Today’s trucks are state-of-the-art machines that offer the driver every comfort possible.
 Most trucks have air ride suspension, custom sound systems, televisions, computer access and refrigerators.
 The “home away from home” allows drivers to earn a great living while enjoying the freedom of the road.